lextoumbourou/notes/notes/permanent/An Interface Should Respond Within A Tenth Of A Second.md

 Only we know which interactions can return results straight from the client, which need to request results from servers, which requests are produced quickly from a cache or will require expensive processing.

-It is up to us to review designs and give feedback on where the interface is likely to be slow.
+It is up to us to review designs and give feedback on these problem areas.

 For the development of the Splash game, since the response time for any call to a server is difficult to estimate, we follow a simple rule: